IHE/ITI.MHDS/input/pagecontent/volume-1.md

 by IHE.
 The [IUA](https://profiles.ihe.net/ITI/IUA/index.html) Resource Server that is grouped with the MHDS Document Registry would enforce these decisions.

+An interaction where a Consent Manager decision to Permit the interaction would look just like Figure 1:50.2.1-1 above, where the ITI-71 would have also considered the Consent state.
+In Figure 1:50.2.2-1 below, the Document Registry (IUA Resource Server) denies access (403 Forbidden).
+This deny would be an IUA Resource Server enforcement action of the ITI-71 issued token.
+For example where the ITI-68 was requesting a document that was not within the authorization scope given in ITI-71.

 <div>
 <img src="Slide9.PNG" width="100%">
 </div>
-**Figure 1:50.2.2-1: Consent Management for Disclosure Process Flow**
+**Figure 1:50.2.2-1: Consent Management for Denied Disclosure Process Flow**

 The grouped [IUA](https://profiles.ihe.net/ITI/IUA/index.html) Authorization Server SHALL support consent configuration to enable Implied Consent and Explicit Consent environments.
 Implied